sr39/gizmo-debug/scripts/gizmo_documentation.md

 **BH\_GRAVCAPTURE\_GAS**/**BH\_GRAVCAPTURE\_NONGAS**: BH\_GRAVCAPTURE\_GAS enables gas accretion via explicit resolution of direct gravitational capture of particles: if gas particles are located within the accretion radius (the minimum resolved softening around the BH), then this uses their position and relative velocity with respect to the BH particle we check whether (a) it is gravitationally bound to the BH, and (b) whether the apo-centric radius of the particle about the BH is also within the accretion radius.
 If both are true, we consider the particle "captured" and immediately add its mass to the BH accretion disk (if BH\_ALPHADISK\_ACCRETION is enabled, otherwise it is added directly to the BH).
 Use this only if you want to force the code to resolve accretion into the viscous disk (i.e. this is for very high-res simulations).
 Otherwise de-activate this and use a "sub-grid" accretion rate estimator.
 BH\_GRAVCAPTURE\_NONGAS does the same, for non-gas particle types (stars/dark matter; note that BH-BH mergers are always allowed, and handled separately from these flags).
 If this is on, dark matter is always added directly to the BH, while stars add to the accretion disk if BH\_ALPHADISK\_ACCRETION is on, otherwise to the BH (but does not contribute towards feedback or the Eddington limit, i.e. acting as if it is not tidally disrupted).
 Note that BH\_GRAVCAPTURE\_NONGAS can be turned on with other models (below) for gas accretion.
 If you use this module, cite Hopkins et al., 2016, MNRAS, 458, 816 (where this was developed and studied in detail).

 **BH\_GRAVACCRETION**: Enables the "unresolved limit" accretion rate estimator based on gravitational torques from Hopkins & Quataert 2011, MNRAS, 415, 1027.
 This is a general family of accretion rate estimators based on the assumption that the rate-limiting step for accretion is angular momentum transport (as opposed to the Bondi-Hoyle-type estimators, which do not include any accounting for angular momentum).
 The fundamental assumptions here are tested and designed to reproduce the accretion rates through annuli ranging from accretion disk scales <~0.01 pc through galactic ~1000 kpc scales, with a primary focus on scales ~1-100 pc.
 The dominant mechanism of angular momentum transfer on larger scales are torques due to inhomogeneities (e.g. due to instabilities, clumps, etc) in a gas+stellar disk.
 See that paper for details.
 In general this accretion rate estimator can be more accurate by a factor of $\sim 10^{4} - 10^8$ compared to e.g. the Bondi estimators below (on scales outside the inner accretion disk, which this is not designed to reproduce).
 Quantities such as the gas angular momentum around the BH are calculated on the fly and used in the accretion rate estimation.
 Two variants here (setting =0 or =1) use two slightly different estimators to calculate the angular momentum and disk-mass-fraction around the BH (which enter the accretion rate determination).
 Setting to [=2] or [=3] uses a simpler gravito-turbulent scaling for the properties of the outer disk, probably more appropriate (or at least more stable) if the outer region is on scales below a kpc or so, highly super-sonically turbulent, and either "thick" or extremely gas-rich (so the thin-disk approximation made in settings [=0] and [=1] doesnt apply).
 For [=2], the scaling is reduced to simply assume a constant efficiency per dynamical time, which is then set in the parameterfile.
 For [=4], the assumptions are changed to assume the background medium is uniform on large scales outside the BH radius of gravitational dominance, giving rise to a slightly different scaling.
-For [=5] a hybrid model is employed, where the circularization radius of gas is explicitly calculated based on its angular momentum content, and if this is sufficiently low, where the Bondi-Hoyle limit should actually apply, the Bondi formula is used.
+For [=5] a hybrid model is employed, where the circularization radius of gas is explicitly calculated based on its angular momentum content, and if this is sufficiently low, where the Bondi-Hoyle limit should actually apply, the Bondi formula is used. [=6] and [=7] employ scalings which interpolate between fixed accretion per dynamical time for bound gas, and Bondi-Hoyle, appropriately for a density profile scaling as $\rho\propto r^{-1}$ or $r^{-2}$, respectively, in the self-gravitating component.
 Detailed description of each of these choices and the actual scalings employed is given in the `notes_blackholes` file.
 If you use any variant of this module, cite Hopkins & Quataert 2011, MNRAS, 415, 1027 (and Angles-Alcazar et al. 2017, MNRAS, 464, 2840 for additional numerical details, including how the on-the-fly bulge-disk decomposition is performed).

 **BH\_BONDI**: Enable BH\_BONDI to estimate the BH accretion rate from the Bondi-Hoyle formula.
 Note that a large number of studies have shown this is not a good approximation to periods of high BH accretion, since it assumes the gas has no angular momentum (when, in fact, understanding gas accretion onto BHs from large scales is primarily an angular momentum problem).
 Contrary to some claims in the literature, there is no Bondi-Hoyle formula that "accounts" for angular momentum -- the actual scalings in the angular-momentum dominated regime resemble the gravito-turbulent and gravitational-torque accretion models discussed above, which have qualitatively different dimensional scalings (nearly independent of BH mass and sound speed, for example, where Bondi-Hoyle depends strongly on both of these).
 Still, the Bondi-Hoyle limit is potentially relevant for either situations (1) where the BH is accreting smoothly from a hot, hydrostatic, pressure-supported atmosphere, or (2) where a 'seed' BH is moving through the ISM (on scales where it does not strongly influence the potential), closer to the regime the Bondi-Hoyle accretion theory was designed to represent.
 The `notes_blackholes` file has additional details of the scalings adopted.
 The default (=0) implementation is standard Bondi-Hoyle theory, accounting for BH-gas relative velocities (the denominator is $(c_{s}^2 + |{\bf v}_{\rm gas}-{\bf v}_{\rm BH}|^2)^{3/2}$).
 Set (=1) to ignore the relative velocity and use just the sound speed.
 Set (=2) to slightly modify the pre-factor in front of the Bondi rate (giving it a power-law density dependence), which will exactly Booth & Schaye 2009, and subsequent papers (OWLS, EAGLE, etc.).
 If you use this module, cite Springel, Di Matteo, and Hernquist, 2005, MNRAS, 361, 776.